atamelo-st/NonJobEvent/README.md

 # NonJobEvent
-Domain modelling for non job events.
+This is the solution to the problem we faced relatively recently with a cluster going down due to bug in recurrent event generation.

-Stores and works with recurring events as a template, no eager generation of occurrences.
+This solution stores and works with recurring events as a template, no eager generation of occurrences.